AI & Yoga: Simple Tips And Tricks For Yoga Teachers

 No more than a third of your training should be taking classes, and it is important that these classes are not just about the poses, but also incorporate pranayama and meditation as well.
 Remember, you are here to learn how to be a yoga teacher, not just take a lot of yoga classes.

-Finding a training that has knowledgeable, passionate, and experienced teachers can be the difference that takes a good training to a great training.
+Finding a training that has knowledgeable and passionate instructors can be the difference that takes a good training to a great training.
 Don’t be afraid to inquire about the teaching staff and their skill level, or ask to pop into the studio and meet them before you enroll in the course.

 You can reasonably expect to spend between $2,200-3,500 for a 200-hour training and a bit more for a 500-hour training.
 Although price shouldn’t be the only factor when you are choosing your training it is important that you know generally what a training like this should cost, and if it seems that the tuition is way off the mark take time to inquire as to why it is so different.